gogins/csound-extended/README.md

 I do not wish to work with.

 New extensions may be added by me in the future.
-If you would like to add your own extension, enter an issue in this repository or submit a pull request.
+If you would like to add your own extensions, enter an issue in this repository or submit a pull request.

 This repository uses the core Csound repository, and some other third-party dependencies, as Git submodules, packages, or direct source downloads.
 For